 Plenty Parklands implements a range of strategies that support and promote individual engagement.
 We are committed to providing the necessary support to ensure our students are supported intellectually, emotionally and socially.
-The student wellbeing staff play a significant role in developing and implementing strategies to help identify students in need of support and enhance student wellbeing.
+All staff have a role in developing and implementing strategies to help identify students in need of support and enhance student wellbeing.

-Each year level cohort has a Curriculum leader and a Leading Teacher designated as wellbeing support, who monitor the health and wellbeing of students and act as a point of contact for students who may need additional support.
+Each year level cohort has a leader and a senior staff member to support the team.
+All staff monitor the health and wellbeing of students and our wellbeing staff act as points of contact for students who may need additional support.
 We use information gathered upon enrolment and while the student is enrolled, attendance records, academic performance, to meet with a parent/carer to talk about how best to help the student engage with school, consider if any environmental changes need to be made, respond to changes in the student's circumstances and health and wellbeing, put an Individual Learning Plan or Behaviour Support Plan in place as needed, or make a referral to Child First, Student Support Services, Koorie Engagement Support, or other external support services.

 All teachers and wellbeing support staff monitor student attendance on a regular basis, acknowledging good attendance and following up on student absences with either personal or phone contact.
-See Student Attendance Policy for more details. ..\..\Policy Statements\Attendance Policy - updated May 2018.docx.doc

-Communication of our policies and procedures on the care, safety and wellbeing of students to the school community is via Compass, the newsletter, webpage, Facebook, year level blogs and term overviews, Welcome packs and assembly items.
+Communication of our policies and procedures on the care, safety and wellbeing of students to the school community is via Compass, the newsletter, webpage, Facebook, and term overviews, Welcome packs and assembly items.